100 Notable alumni of

 -

 Emir Talal Arslan is a Lebanese politician and political chief of the Druze sect.
-He is the chief of the Arslan family, who claim to be descendants of the Lakhmids.
+He is the chief of the Arslan family, who claim descent from the Lakhmids.

 -